 Looking for work can be a terrifying prospect for people, whether you’re a newly unemployed businesswoman, or a college student looking to get his first real job.
 Learning to craft a good resume, knowing how to network, and keeping a positive attitude can make your job search easier.
 See step 1 to get started looking for your potential new job!
+Read on to find out How to Look For a Job.

 1 Craft your resume